ahmaazouzi/js_good_parts/README.md

 ### Object Literals:
 - Objects can be nested.
 - Property names must be enclosed in quotes if they are not legal or are reserved names.

+### Objects Behavior:
+- **Retrieving** data can always be done using **bracket notation.** If the property name is a string literal, a legal js name and not a reserved word, **dot notation** can be used to retrieve it.
+- Trying to retrieve a non-existent property will result in **_undefined_**.
+- Trying to retrieve data from undefined, results in error.
+By using **_&&_** operator, an errer can be avoided.
+Try to retrieve the property and (&&) nested properties to get undefined behavior instead of error.
+- **Updating** a property's value can be done using assignment with both bracket and dot notation.
+If the property exists, it's old value is replaced.
+If it doesn't exist, the property is added to the object.
+- Objects are **passed around by reference.**

+### Prototype:

 ## Chapter 4: Functions